luteron6/fifty./JOURNAL.md

 # fifty.
 Made by: @luteron6

-Total hours so far: 16
+Total hours so far: 21
+Estimated Cost: $170

 My family has a travel van that has a Raspberry Pi in it.
 The problem is, it's hard to lug a large (I think it's ~90-100%) keyboard around.
 So I end VNC'ing in and trying to type on my phone.
 But it's hard to type special characters, and it's just too small.
 So here's my solution: a 50% keyboard optimized for commandlines!